 There are so many rules that you need to know before getting that work.

-You also need to know how to set up your transcription business and get better ratings and returning clients.
+You also need to know how to set up your transcription business, get better ratings, and return clients.

 Besides, a training course offers a structured way of learning, so you won’t have to piece together all the pieces on your own.